American Sign Language (ASL), Sign Language

 American Sign Language (NIDCD)

-Information about American Sign Language is provided in a Q&A format from the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health.
+Information about American Sign Language provided in a Q&A format from the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health.

 Salk Institute - Lab for Neuroscience - ASL Studies

 Links to research from the Lab for Neuroscience at the Salk Institute about American Sign Language and the brain.

 The Ski Hi Institute offers a Deaf Mentor program.
 The goal of the program is to train mentors in implementing home based training for families seeking to learn more about the cultural aspects of raising a child who is Deaf; including the learning of ASL.
 Their Deaf Mentor Curriculum (which is currently in the process of being updated) is available at Hope, Inc. Publications.